 The student who has been charged with a violation may request a postponement of the hearing for reasonable cause.
 Because the most accurate and fair review of the facts can best be accomplished when both parties (student and instructor) are present, the accused student is expected to attend and to participate.
 If the student chooses not to attend the hearing, the charges will be reviewed as scheduled on the basis of the information available, and a decision will be made.
 Although no inference may be drawn against a student for failing to attend, or for remaining silent, the hearing will proceed and the conclusion will be based on the evidence presented.
 No decision shall be based solely on the failure of the student to attend or participate.

-For a student found to have engaged in Academic Misconduct, the Academic Integrity Review Panel may uphold the sanction(s) imposed by the instructor and may recommend that the appropriate Dean of Student Services impose one or more of the following sanctions:
+For a student found to have engaged in Academic Misconduct, the Academic Integrity Review Panel may uphold the sanction(s) imposed by the instructor and may recommend that the appropriate Dean of Student Affairs (formerly Dean of Student Services) impose one or more of the following sanctions:

 A single record consisting of written notes, electronic recordings, or other method selected by Panel chair, will be made of all hearings.
 Such record will remain the property of the College but will be made available to the accused for review during any appeal period.

 It is the responsibility of the Academic Integrity Review Panel chairperson to send written notification to the student, the faculty member and the College Registrar of any grade change resulting from the Panel’s decision.

 Records of violations of the Student Standards of Academic Integrity may be shared with College officials who have a legitimate interest in the case.
 These records will be retained in accordance with the Texas Records Retention Law and other applicable laws.
 Except in cases of legally sanctioned requests, student records may be disclosed outside the College only with the student’s signed consent.